Faculty of Political Science and International Relations, Matej Bel University: Center of excellence

-Academic Publishing
+Academic publishing

 The faculty publishes the Politické vedy journal which was run from 1998 to 2000 in cooperation with the Institute of Political Sciences at the Slovak Academy of Sciences, but since 2000 it has been exclusively administrated by the Faculty of Political Science and International Relations.

 Partnerships

 As a part of its internationally focused education, it encourages students to add an international component to their studies by living in a foreign country.
 The school believes that the experience is a key part of an education in international affairs because it increases understanding of the world by providing students with a variety of new and unexpected perspectives.
 The program functions as bilateral partnerships with a number of schools.

 Some of these include University of Bologna in Italy, University of Cologne in Germany, Katholieke Universiteit Leuven in Belgium, Ministry of Foreign Affairs (Serbia) - Diplomatic Academy, Complutense University of Madrid in Spain etc. The faculty constantly looks for new partners and schools are added on a yearly basis.

-In 2011, the faculty established the Slovak-French University Institute, in partnership with the French Embassy in Slovakia and two French Universities.
-The institute is headquartered on the school's campus and its main goal is to support scientific cooperation and academic mobility between French and Slovakian universities.
+In 2011, the faculty established the Slovak-French University Institute, in partnership with the French Embassy in Slovakia and two French universities.
+The institute is headquartered on the school's campus and its main goal is to support scientific cooperation and academic mobility between French and Slovak universities.